DistributedObjectProtocol/web/docs/guide/javascript/stores.md

 }
 ```

-We can now subscribe this way
+We can now subscribe doing this

 ```js
 // Client